Ford F-Series: First generation (1948–1952)

 The first-generation F-Series pickup (known as the Ford Bonus-Built) was introduced in 1948 as a replacement for the previous car-based pickup line introduced in 1942.
-The F-Series was sold in eight different weight ratings, with pickup, panel truck, cab-over engine (COE), conventional truck, and school-bus chassis body styles.
+The F-Series was sold in eight different weight ratings, with pickup, panel truck, parcel delivery, cab-over engine (COE), conventional truck, and school-bus chassis body styles.

 Second generation (1953–1956)

 For the 1953 model year, Ford introduced a second generation of the F-Series trucks.
 Increased dimensions, improved engines, and an updated chassis were features of the second generation.
 In another change, the model nomenclature of the F-Series was expanded to three numbers; this remains in use in the present day.
-The half-ton F-1 became the F-100 (partially influenced by the North American F-100 Super Sabre); the F-2 and F-3 were combined into the -ton F-250, while the F-4 became the one-ton F-350.
+The half-ton F-1 became the F-100; the F-2 and F-3 were combined into the -ton F-250, while the F-4 became the one-ton F-350.
 Conventional F-Series trucks were F-500 to F-900; COE chassis were renamed C-Series trucks.

 While the cabs, doors, radiator support, inner fenders, and hoods are the same from 1953 to 1956 F-100 and F-250s (the fenders varied on F-250, F-350, and F-500, and long boxes were only available on the F-250), in 1956, the cab underwent a major revision.
 Centered around a wraparound windshield, the cab was given new doors, a redesigned dashboard, and an (optional) panoramic rear window.
 In line with Ford cars, the 1956 F-Series offered seat belts as an option.

+This was the final generation with separate front fenders.

 Third generation (1957–1960)

 Introduced in 1957, the third generation F-Series was a significant modernization and redesign.
-Front fenders became integrated into the body, and the new Styleside bed continued the smooth lines to the rear of the pickup.
+Front fenders became integrated into the body, and the new "Styleside" bed continued the smooth lines to the rear of the pickup.

 The cab-over F-Series was discontinued, having been replaced by the tilt-cab C-Series.

-In 1959, Ford began in-house production of four-wheel drive pickups.
+In 1959, Ford began its first production of factory four-wheel-drive pickups.